kimmykokonut/score-sweep/README.md

 node -v
 ```

-If you don't have node, you can install via homebrew
+_If you don't have node_, you can easily install via homebrew

 ```bash
 brew install node
 ```

-If you don't have homebrew, install instructions [here](https://brew.sh/)
+_If you don't have homebrew_, install instructions [here](https://brew.sh/)

 ### Setup